 Recognize what’s in store and set up the proper documentation.
 This increases your chances of buying the car you want, at a moderate interest rate.

 - Income Verification for Auto loans

-Banks, credit union, car dealers, and finance companies sometimes verify earnings when evaluating an auto loan application.
+Banks, credit unions, car dealers, and finance companies sometimes verify earnings when evaluating an auto loan application.
 The purpose is to affirm that the measure of your future salary is adequate to cover your projected scheduled installments.
-Most lenders will cap the monthly payment for a car loan at 10 – 15% of monthly salary.
+Most lenders will cap the monthly payment for a car loan at 10 – 15% of the monthly salary.

-However, there are 3 general guidelines determine whether they will validate the amount of money you make.
+However, there are 3 general guidelines that determine whether they will validate the amount of money you make.